mre/mre.github.io.v3/content/2020/sponsors/index.md

 tweet: 55 retweets, 66 likes and counting", link="https://twitter.com/matthiasendler/status/1296162427797671936") }}

-Clearly, everyone knew that we were asking for support here, but we're thankful for each and everyone that liked and retweeted.
+Clearly, everyone knew that we were asking for support here, but we are thankful for every single one that liked and retweeted.
 It's one of these situations where having a network of like-minded people can help.

 As soon as we were confident that the site wasn't _completely_ broken, we set off